dennisnordberg/julia-school/content/julia/dataframes.md

 Let's walk through that code.
 First, we're telling Julia to add a new column (`:condition`) to each row (`!`) of the `inventory` dataframe, and that it should get this data from the array named `condition` (on the right hand side of the equals sign).

-## How to import a CSV as a dataframe in Julia
+## How to write a CSV from a dataframe in Julia

+It's easy to write a CSV from our above `inventory` dataframe.

 First, you'll need to install the `CSV.jl` package if you haven't already.
 (I covered [how to install the `DataFrames.jl` package](#installing-the-dataframes-package) earlier---simply follow that but `add CSV` in the <code class="julia-pkg">pkg></code> area as well.)